Sharks

 Sharks exhibit behaviors as unique and diverse in number as their hundreds of species.

 Few shark species are social, most preferring a solo life on the move.
-When it does come time to mate and reproduce, the majority of sharks incubate and hatch their eggs internally and then give birth to live young.
+When it does come time to reproduce, the majority of sharks incubate and hatch their eggs internally and then give birth to live young.
 Some species like the Port Jackson shark lay eggs externally; the shells or casings can often be found washed up on an early morning tide.

 #Threats